LuiggiOn/LuiggiOn/README.md

 > Hi!
 I am Luiggi!
-A computer science student communicative and passionate by learning.
-Also, I am a IT Technician experienced in web development.
+A computer science student, and a IT Technician experienced in web development.
+I am a communicative person, and motivated by learning.
 >
   <p align="left">
   <a href="mailto:luiggipg2908@gmail.com" alt="Gmail">